ruimoliveira/citra/ESOF-docs/Assignment 3.md

 The architecture of a software system may be based on a particular architectural pattern or style.
 An architectural pattern is a description of a system organization.
 Architectural patterns are a means of reusing knowledge about generic system architectures.
 They describe the architecture, explain when it may be used, and discuss its advantages and disadvantages.
 Commonly used architectural patterns include: Model-View-Controller, Layered Architecture, Repository, Client–server, and Pipe and Filter.

-We have found some architecture patterns on their code, such as Layered Architecture.
+We have found some architecture patterns on their code, such as Layered Architecture.The notions of separation and independence are fundamental to architectural design because they allow changes to be localized.The layered architecture pattern is a way of achieving separation and independence.
 They emulate the audio in one package and the video in other, which are the lower level layers.
-Then there is a package that uses those layers, asking services from the lower level layers.
+Then there is a package that uses those layers to ask services from the lower level layers.The system functionality is organized into separate layers, and each layer only relies on the facilities and services offered by the layer immediately beneath it.
+This pattern has the advantage of allowing replacement of entire layers so long as the interface is maintained but in practice, providing a clean separation between layers is often difficult.

 They also have confirmed to be using an ARM CPU emulator (as a starter) and things like IO, hashing, memory management from others open source projects.
 This parts of the code are easily adapted and can be reused for every kind of emulator, since it is a recurring problem. //não sei se se pode considerar isto um padrão visto q nao foram eles a "inventar o codigo" nem q nome se daria a este suposto padrão. help!